The day-to-day experiences of our clients often highlight unfairness or policies and procedures that are not working.

 Over the last year our local campaign work has focused on these key areas:

-Lack of affordable public transport is a huge issue for anyone trying to manage on a low income in a rural area.
-We regularly advise clients who are struggling with the cost of school buses where transport is not funded by Essex County Council.
+Lack of affordable and reliable public transport is a huge issue for anyone trying to manage on a low income in a rural area.
+We regularly advise clients who are struggling to access healthcare, education or employment.

 Digital Exclusion